department-of-veterans-affairs/vagov-content/pages/life-insurance/index.md

       external: false
 ---
 <p class="va-introtext">
-VA life insurance can offer financial security and support for Veterans, Servicemembers, their spouses and dependent children.
+VA life insurance can offer financial security and support for Veterans, service members, their spouses and dependent children.
 Explore your options, manage your policy, and file claims to get the insurance benefits you've earned.</p>

 <h3>On This Page</h3>